lightningnetwork/lnd/docs/code_contribution_guidelines.md

 To control the bot, you need to add a comment on the PR starting with `!lightninglabs-deploy` followed by the command.
 There are 2 control types: mute/unmute & cadence.
 Only the latest comment for each control type will be used.
-This also means you dont need to keep adding new control comments, just edit the latest comment for that control type.
+This also means you don't need to keep adding new control comments, just edit the latest comment for that control type.

 - `!lightninglabs-deploy mute` will mute the bot on the PR completely.